mm185/mm185.github.io/_posts/2017-03-21-first-published-app.md

 image: /img/puzzle.png
 ---

-This is a puzzle app I made for Handygames as part of my internship.
-In it the players can use their own pictures to create puzzles and share&play them on smartphone and smartwatch devices.
-It was created in Android Studio only.
+This is a puzzle app I made for "Handygames" as part of my internship.
+Take your own pictures to create puzzles and share&play them on smartphone and smartwatch devices.
+It was created with Java only in Android Studio.

 My Tasks:
-* Project management with SCRUM
+* Project management with Scrum
 * Programming and game design

 ![photo party puzzle screenshot](http://i.imgur.com/rFvNZ3L.png)